 It’s worth pointing out that the lower the commission fee percentage charged by your agent, the fewer services likely to be included as part of your package.
 Before selecting a property manager, find out exactly what services you are paying for and what will cost an additional fee.

 Depending on the agency, you may need to pay additional fees to cover things like:

 - Letting and lease renewal.
-The letting fee is usually based on the property’s weekly rent, often around one or two weeks worth of rent but sometimes more.
-Lease renewal negotiation is sometimes included in this fee but can sometimes also be charged as a separate fee of $25 to $100.
+The letting fee is usually based on the property’s weekly rent, often around 1 or 2 weeks' worth of rent but sometimes more.
+Lease renewal negotiation is sometimes included in this fee, but can sometimes also be charged as a separate fee of $25 to $100.

 - Admin fee.
 This typically ranges from $5 to $10 per month.

 - Tenancy database checks.
 Usually $12 per person.

 - File preparation and tribunal attendances.
 Fees range from around $100 to $200 when there are disputes between tenants and landlords.

 - End of financial year statement. $25 to $50.